Parallel Verses

 Revelation 14:5

-No lie was found to be upon their lips, for they are blameless (spotless, untainted, without blemish) before the throne of God.
+No lie was found in their mouth, for they are blameless (spotless, untainted, beyond reproach).